Rethinking the Role of Proxy Rewards in Language Model Alignment: Experimental Setup

+In this subsection, we detail the reward features employed in our experiments on reverse engineering.
+For a set of $(x, y)$ pairs, we denote $x$ as a query, $y$ as a reference response, and $\hat{y}$ as a rollout response of Proximal Policy Optimization (PPO)~\cite{schulman2017proximal, ziegler2020finetuning}.

-\paragraph{Length Incentive (LI)}
+\paragraph{Length Incentive (\texttt{LI}).}

-First, we introduce Length Incentive (LI) to mitigate the $r_x$'s tendency to shorten the length of responses.
-It scores the reward by calculating $\text{LI}(\hat{y})\ =\ \frac{\text{\# words of}\ \hat{y}}{100}$.
+First, we introduce Length Incentive (\texttt{LI}) to exploit the verbosity bias in human preference~\cite{singhal2023long, wang2024far, chen2024odin}.
+It scores the reward by calculating $\texttt{LI}(\hat{y})\ =\ \frac{\text{\# words of}\ \hat{y}}{100}$.
 Intuitively, this reward function promotes the longer generation regardless of the given query $x$.
-It is similar to LPPO suggested by concurrent work~\cite{singhal2023long}.
-However, we do not normalize the reward with the target length.
-We find that combining LI with the $r_x$ is somewhat effective in improving preference.
-However, in this setting, we encounter another kind of reward hacking, undesired repetitions in the generations.
-For example, the best strategy to maximize the $r_x \cdot \text{LI}(\hat{y})$ is just repeating the $x$.
+It is similar to LPPO suggested by ~\cite{singhal2023long}, but we do not normalize the reward with the target length.

-\paragraph{Repetition Penalty (RP)}
+\paragraph{Repetition Penalty (\texttt{RP}).}